To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 This is the relationship of work.
 It is about connecting information architects with the projects and organizations that make their skills useful to the outside world.

 We continue to receive high praise for our salary survey and job board and are analyzing response patterns that may suggest new services that should be developed.
-We have added new questions to our salary survey that will provide a clearer view on what our members do and the skillset that is required to do our jobs.
+We have added new questions to our salary survey that will provide a clearer view on what our members do, what educational backgrounds they have and the skillset that is required to do their jobs.

 In addition to these mediating relationships, there are the relationships the Institute itself forges directly: